Chris35Wills/synthetic_channel_mesh/README.md

 	see here: https://stackoverflow.com/questions/21383058/is-ifinteractive-an-r-equivalent-to-the-pythonic-if-name-main

-Show how to call code from a single bash script
+[ ] Show how to call code from a single bash script
 	- see ./scripts/DIY.sh
+	- use the exampls from the bottom of each script

-Show how to create a quick look spline overview of the improvements...
+[ ] Show how to create a quick look spline overview of the improvements...

+Explain:
+[ ] - true_centre
+[ ] - sensitivity to observations - if anything is available, it will tie to it...

-## Example code
+## Example run

-## Toy data
+### Toy data and code

+	example_script.sh
 	./GitHub/synthetic_channel_mesh/test_data
 	./GitHub/synthetic_channel_mesh/test_outputs